CraigClem/SpaceInvader-Game/README.md

  removeInvaders uses the forEach method similar to addInvaders however removes the 'spaceInvader' class from the cells on the grid.

  moveInvaders is a function which defines the parameters of the grid 'walls' and sets the conditions of the movement based on the postion of the invaders within the grid.
-Using the .some() array method, once an invader has reached the 'edge' of the grid i then used the .map() array method to move the invaders down a row and change the the direction of movement.
+Using the .some() array method, once an invader has reached the 'edge' of the grid I then used the .map() array method to move the invaders down a row and change the the direction of movement.

  ```js